Best Spawn Peeks on Emerald Plains in Rainbow Six Siege (2026 Guide)

 Archive door

-Archive door is a calculated angle out of Second floor, graded A for effectiveness.
+Archive door pulls a community grade of B from 6 votes out of Second floor.
 Tip from the community: Break the window for pressure

 Where to look and how to execute